usaid-cs/yesterday-i-learned/random.md

 - [ISO 8601 week dates](https://en.wikipedia.org/wiki/ISO_8601#Week_dates) are prefixed with a `W`, so `2018-W52` is the last week of the year.
 Note: these are ISO year and week numbers.
 - The Argentinian and Chilean governments sent pregnant women there to give birth in hopes that it'd would strengthen their claims to a piece of Antarctica.
 - If a person is born on February 29, countries arbitrarily assign the person's legal birthday to either February 28 or March 1, depending on the law of that country.
-- Rock the knife back and forth to chop garlic.
 - Hold salt in your palm to sprinkle.
 - You can boil potatoes, it's faster.
 - Recipe delivery packages like HelloFresh and Blue Apron [have a gross amount of packaging waste](https://www.youtube.com/watch?v=mGK86tWMFjk), even excluding the box and the ice packs: recipe paper, insulation, boxes in boxes, thicker bags for vegetables, a separate bag for two olives...
 - You're supposed to use a stack for checking whether a bunch of brackets match up with each other correctly.
 Alternatively, if you are skilled, prove that a `count('[') == count(']')` check is sufficient if the string starts with `[` and ends with `]`.
-- [Arguing doesn't work.
-People just believe in whatever they believed in.](https://lifelessons.co/personal-development/howtogetsmarterpart5/) See also: lots of tips and tricks for arguing and learning in general.
 - [The Chinese social credit system](https://www.businessinsider.com/china-social-credit-system-punishments-and-rewards-explained-2018-4) prevents people with low scores to: book flights/trains, get fast Internet, get your kids into the best schools, get the best jobs, book the best hotels, and so on.
 There is no numeric "score" yet, though, just a blacklist.
 - Summing up [modern web development](https://www.sonniesedge.co.uk/talks/dear-developer): JS being required by default means it is overused, and used for the wrong things.
 "Yes, it's technically amazing to ... have your JS build a content page, but it's utterly over-engineered and impractical for most occasions (where HTML should be served as HTML)."
 Requiring JS to serve a page means the robustness goes missing, since users can disable JS.
 Also: developers make pages like everyone has unlimited fast Internet.
 - Reusable "cling film" can be made with beeswax.